wixette/meowlang/README.md

 Miaou 喵 Meow Miao;
 ```

-The preferred file extension of the default Meow file format is `".meow"`.
+The preferred file extension of the Meow file format is `".meow"`.

 ### The Simplified Meow File Format

-A Meow source code can also be recorded as a sequence of non-negative integer
+A Meow source code can also be stored and loaded as a sequence of non-negative
-numbers, each number corresponding to the value of a Meow element.
-For example:
+integer numbers, each number corresponding to the value of a Meow element.
+For
+example:

 ```text
 0